 Their lively, spirited, interactive, and authentic presentations not only promote the tradition of elder folk art stories but also inspire audience participants to share stories of their own.
+Performing solo or in pairs, the Pearls travel to a range of community based sites, including senior centers, settlement houses, libraries, school assemblies, parks, and other neighborhood and cultural institutions exposing these communities to the art of personal storytelling.
 Presentations typically last sixty minutes and include an introduction, story presentation, and discussion.

-Pearls present in a wide range of settings and presentations.
-Their performances are a great way to foster discussion during awareness months such as Black History Month, Women's History Month, and Older America's Month.
-To learn more about each Pearl, click on the "Pearls' Biographies" link in the side navigation bar.
+Their performances are a great way to foster discussion around awareness months such as Black History Month, Women's History Month, and Older America's Month.

 The Pearls have performed in partnership with: The Highline, the Brooklyn Botanical Garden, and the New York Restoration Project.
 Additionally, they have presented at dozens of assemblies and classroom settings in schools around the city.